Nomáda Cerámica is back with 2 workshops in 2026!

 -

-Heartbeat of Clay is structured as an intensive space for creation, practical research, and curatorial support.
+The workshops are structured as an intensive space for creation, practical research, and curatorial support.

-Over the 2 weeks, the focus will be on studio work, the development of individual pieces, and the collective exchange as a mode of growth.
+The focus focus will be on studio work, the development of individual pieces, and the collective exchange as a mode of growth.

 -